|240 Headlight Page

 This TWO headlight front was retained on all 2-door models (except for the 262C) through the 1980 model year, while other models changed.

-The FOUR ROUND headlights in this photo appeared on U.S. 6-cylinder models first.
-They would then later appear on 4-door and wagon models in the USA up through 1980.
+The FOUR ROUND headlights in this photo appeared on U.S. 6-cylinder models first (260 models).
+They would then later appear on USA 4-door and wagon 240 models up through 1980.

 These four round headlights are 5.75 inches (146 mm) in diameter.
-Again, these were inferior DOT sealed beam units for cars in the USA.
-When the 4-cylinder cars began using these lights, the up-scale 6-cylinder models (262, 262C, 264, 265) then began receiving four RECTANGULAR headlights.
+Again, for U.S models these were originally inferior U.S. DOT approved sealed beam lights for all cars in the USA, but of course they can be replaced by better E-code halogen headlights if desired.
+When the 4-cylinder 240s began using these four lights, the up-scale U.S. 6-cylinder models (262, 262C, 264, 265) then began receiving four RECTANGULAR headlights.

-If you look closely, you can see a second smaller curved reflector inside.
-This extra reflector will tell you this headlight uses dual H1 bulbs.
+If you look closely at this photo below, you can see the second smaller curved reflector inside.
+This extra reflector is for the high beam and it will tell you this headlight uses dual H1 bulbs.
+Only this dual bulb style headlight will have this extra reflector.

-These square H4 bulb headlights were optional in some E-code markets in 1979-80, such as the Netherlands and Australia (and maybe some other places).
-Not in the USA.
+These square headlights were optional in some E-code markets in 1979-80, such as the Netherlands and Australia (and maybe some other places).
+This headlight uses one H4 bulb per headlight.
+Never available in the USA.

-Of course the USA versions used inferior DOT sealed beam units.
-Greatly superior E-code headlights in this size can be found pretty easily, which use H4 (high-low) bulbs for the outer lights and H1 (high) bulbs for the inners.
+Of course the USA versions used inferior U.S. DOT approved sealed beam units.
+Greatly superior E-code headlights in this size are available, which use one H4 (high-low) bulb for each outer headlight and one H1 (high beam) bulb for each inner headlight.
+These headlights are 4 x 6 inches (102 x 152 mm).

 In 1981 Volvo re-designed the front sheet metal for European 240/260 models.
-USA got left out in the cold and continued to get the old version front seen above.
+USA got left out in the cold and continued to get the old 4-headlight version seen above through 1985.

 The flat hood shown below was the same hood used on earlier flat hood 240s in Europe and USA.
 Some up-scale versions in Europe (6-cylinder cars) received a peaked hood and a different grill.